mercedes-benz/sechub/sechub-web-ui/README.md

 npm run dev
 ```

+#### Start SecHub Integrationtest Server

+If you want to get Server responses, start the SecHub integrationtest Server e.g. via your IDE see the [developer guide](https://mercedes-benz.github.io/sechub/latest/sechub-developer-quickstart-guide.html#run-integration-tests-from-ide) for instructions.
+Use the SecHub user and password for your basic auth .env file.
+You can use the sechub-api.sh script to manage your user and project.

-#### Running in Development mode with SecHub Integrationtest Server and PDS Integrationtest Server (using Mocked scan products)
+### Running local development server with SecHub Integrationtest Server and PDS Integrationtest Server (Mocked Products)
 > Only useful If you want to get mocked scan results
 1. Follow the steps above
 2. Start the integration test PDS
 (for the correct run configuration follow the [developer guide](https://mercedes-benz.github.io/sechub/latest/sechub-developer-quickstart-guide.html#run-integration-tests-from-ide))
-3. (Optional) Initial setup: execute /test-setups/setup-integration-test-server.sh
+3. (Optional) Initial setup: execute /test-setups/setup-integration-test-server.sh.
+Make sure the .env file contains the correct values for basic auth.

-#### Running in Development mode with SecHub Server and PDS as Docker Container
+### Running local development server with SecHub Docker Container and PDS Docker Container (Real Products)
 > Only useful If you want to get real scan results
 1. Start the SecHub Server as Docker Container (see sechub-solution/01-...)
 2. Start the required PDS as Docker (e.g. sechub-pds-solutions/gosec/05-...)